OpenDocCN/python-code-anls/docs/hf-tfm/models----maskformer----image_processing_maskformer.py.md

             input_data_format (`ChannelDimension` or `str`, *optional*):
                 The channel dimension format of the input image.
 If not provided, it will be inferred.
         """
-        # Calculate the size for padding based on the maximum height and width in the batch
+        # Calculate the maximum height and width required for padding
         pad_size = get_max_height_width(images, input_data_format=input_data_format)

-        # Pad each image in the batch with zeros to match the pad_size
+        # Pad each image in the batch to match `pad_size`
         padded_images = [
             self._pad_image(
                 image,